helxplatform/helx-ui/README.md

 In `appstore` the frontend app is served from a `static/frontend` directory, not the server root as react assumes by default.
-While these settings assist in deploying the frontend app they can be used in the frontend repo along with `npm run start` without requiring additional configuration in this project.
+While these settings assist in deploying the frontend app they can be used in the frontend repo along with `make start` without requiring additional configuration in this project.